sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 This is a .gif animation created in OpenSCAD.
 [How to make gifs](https://github.com/sramorosi/MAKE3-Arm/tree/main/OpenSCAD-code#making-animation-gif-or-video-files-from-openscad)

-The OpenSCAD design files are text files that contain the code for making the designs.
-The objective was to make the design variable-driven (the variables are mostly at the top of each file and should work with the "customizer").
-Another objective was to calculate the torque on the A and B servos to find out if a design will work.
-These torques are echoed to the console window, as shown, and will change as the variables are changed:
+The objective with MAKE3 was to make the design variable-driven (the variables are mostly at the top of each file and should work with the OpenSCAD **Customizer**).
+Another objective was to find the largest torque on the A, B and C servos to find out if a design will work.
+These torques are echoed to the console window, as shown below, and will change as the variables are changed:

 ```
 ECHO: LEN_AB = 350, LEN_BC = 380, LEN_CD = 160, PAYLOAD_MASS = 200